-As illustrated below, the Total Open SIRs trend shows a moderate but expected increase in Total Open SIRs, as September saw additional test cycles and test services taking place concurrently.
+Total Open SIRs trend shows a moderate and expected increase in Total Open SIRs with additional test cycles and test services taking place concurrently and a decrease with System Test cycles ending in December.

-SIR Average Days Open shows relatively stable resolution times for High and Medium SIRs as well as for the comparatively low number of Highest/Critical SIRs.
+SIR Average Days Open shows relatively stable resolution times for High and Medium SIRs with an increase during the holiday period.